 The Company continues to pursue optimization and expansion opportunities in its Feasibility Study work program.
 The potential to reduce mining costs with the use of larger benches and mining equipment is also being evaluated as part of the scope.
-An expanded hydrogeological Investigation and groundwater flow model will be completed and will be guided by both the hydrogeology drilling campaign in areas near the open pit and geophysical surveys further away from the pit to guide future water exploration drilling campaigns.
+An expanded hydrogeological investigation and groundwater flow model will be completed and will be guided by both the hydrogeology drilling campaign in areas near the open pit and geophysical surveys further away from the pit to guide future water exploration drilling campaigns.
 Work on the tailings facility will focus on surface water management, additional facility engineering, and a trade-off study evaluating dry-stacked versus thickened tailings.
 Additionally, a detailed cost estimate for the construction of the powerline will be incorporated in the Feasibility Study, based on the successful power installation study received during the quarter, confirming the existence of sufficient capacity in the power grid to supply the project.
 The Feasibility Study is expected to be completed in 2024.
 The Company is considering accelerating the front-end engineering design work as part of the feasibility study scope to increase the confidence level of the initial capital cost estimate, and to shorten the timeline between the feasibility study completion and the project build.
+Feasibility Study drilling wrapped up during the quarter with results highlighting the potential to extend the already long mine life at Cordero.
+We also reported strong results from our metallurgical test program demonstrating that higher silver recoveries of up to 7% into the precious metals concentrate are achievable at significantly reduced levels of reagent consumption.

-The Company's balance sheet remains strong, with a current cash balance of approximately \$68 million, and no long-term debt.
-The Company expects that this will be more than sufficient to finance the 2023 work program at Cordero, and to advance the project to a potential construction decision through delivering on key de-risking milestones, along with our ongoing feasibility study work.
+The Company's balance sheet remains strong, with a cash balance of approximately \$60 million at September 30, 2023.
+The Company expects that this will be sufficient to finance the 2023 and 2024 work programs at Cordero, and to advance the Project to a potential construction decision through delivering on key de-risking milestones, along with our ongoing feasibility study work.